-He languished in the prison camp with hundreds of Red Army POWs until August of 1941, when he and a group of others - including his commanding officer - managed to escape with the aid of local peasants, who provided wire cutters and instructions on which direction to escape to.
+He languished in the prison camp with hundreds of Red Army POWs until August of 1941, when he and a group of others, including his commanding officer, managed to escape with the aid of local peasants, who provided wire cutters and instructions on which direction go in order to escape.
 Hours before dawn, Lapidus crawled on his stomach to the relative safety of the woods with seventeen others.
 During his escape, he found himself in the middle of crossfire between the Wassof partisan group and the Germans, and was wounded.
 Although he had only the use of a straw to cleanse his bullet wound, he recovered without complications.

-Escaping deep into the woods, Lapidus went on to join the Chokulov partisan group, hiding his Jewish identity because of the antisemitism that existed within the ranks.
+Escaping deep into the woods, Lapidus went on to join the Chokulov partisan group, hiding his Jewish identity because of the anti-semitism that existed within the ranks.
 The partisan life was primarily a means of survival, but the group also participated in a number of attacks on railroads and other targets, earning Lapidus respect within the partisan ranks for his demolition expertise.

 Lapidus’s partisan encampment was located near the forest where the Bielski partisans had set up camp.
 Because the Bielskis sometimes worked with the Soviet partisans, Lapidus had a chance to visit the camp, where he met Tuvia Bielski for the first time in September of 1942.
 They quickly became friends, and Lapidus valued the kinship that an all-Jewish partisan unit provided him – after all, he could not even reveal his Jewish identity to his own otriad.

-Lapidus remembers Tuvia as someone who valued the integrity of all the members in his group, and did not discriminate against anyone based on their gender or age.
+Lapidus remembers Tuvia as someone who valued the integrity of every member of his group, and did not discriminate against anyone based on their gender or age.
 He had innate leadership abilities, and knew how to raise the morale of his partisans. “[Y]ou're not doing it for yourself, you're taking nekamah1 for someone else who got killed,” Tuvia once told his group.
 The two met at least once a week and collaborated on many joint operations.

 Inspired by his love of performance arts, Lapidus organized an entertainment group made up of a dozen partisans who sang, danced and played music for nearby partisan camps.
-The Soviet command granted them permission to perform – the presence of partisan entertainers in the region could easily be turned into beneficial propaganda.
+The Soviet command granted them permission to perform; the presence of partisan entertainers in the region could easily be turned into beneficial propaganda.
 The performances were lengthy affairs lasting one and a half to two hours.
-The entertainers’ reputations preceded them – they became so famous that wherever they went next, a platform stage would be awaiting them, built by the hosting otriad.
+The entertainers’ reputations preceded them; they became so famous that wherever they went next, a platform stage would be awaiting them, built by the hosting otriad.